 Archival Project - Found Photographs

-My Aunt, Shirley Moss, amassed hundreds of printed images over the course of her life.
-Black and white and color photography taken between the 1960s and 2000s.
-With no intentions of calling herself a photographer, I assume taking pictures has been for her a way of holding onto the people close to her and the things she finds herself drawn to.
+My Aunt, Shirley Moss, has amassed hundreds of printed images over the course of her life.
+Black and white and color photography taken between the 1960s and 2000s on a variety of cameras.
+No intention of calling herself a photographer, I assume taking pictures for my Aunt has been a way of holding onto the people close to her and the things she finds herself drawn to.

 As I began flipping through the piles of history in her home, I found myself moved by her way of looking at the world.
-A perspective I find quite unique and emotionally arresting, but also affirming to my own photographic practice.
-Showcasing her unique view of people growing up in a post-segregation America, her photos capture life in the Midwest and Central Los Angeles where she now resides.
+A perspective quite unique, emotionally arresting, and affirming to my own photographic practice.
+Growing up in a post-segregation America, her photos capture life in the Midwestern Region of the United Sates and Central Los Angeles where she now resides.